Interac Debit 101: The Ultimate Guide for Small Business

 As a merchant, it’s important to accept the payment types that Canadian customers most prefer.
 Interac Debit pulls directly from customers’ bank accounts so it helps them avoid overspending and Interac Flash makes it easy for customers to tap and go.
 These convenience factors for customers makes Interac Debit convenient for merchants too—say goodbye to chargebacks and say hello to quicker-moving lines.

 There are two ways that Interac helps customers pay for goods or services in person:

 Interac e-Transfer is a convenient way to transfer money between bank accounts.
-It’s often used for things like paying someone for your share of a group trip, making a large purchase, or paying rent to your landlord.
+It’s often used for things like paying someone for your share of a group trip, making a large purchase or paying rent to your landlord.

-All you need to accept an Interac e-Transfer is an email address or mobile phone number, and a mobile or online banking account at a participating bank in Canada.
+All you need to accept an Interac e-Transfer is an email address or mobile phone number and a mobile or online banking account at a participating bank in Canada.
 Once you’re notified of payment, you can access the funds almost immediately.
-If you don’t bank online, you can register with your bank account number on Interac’s secure website and funds will be available in 4 to 6 business days.
+If you don’t bank online, you can register with your bank account number on Interac’s secure website and funds will be available in 4 to 6 working days.

 The transaction limit for Interac e-Transfers are set by each financial institution so your customers will have to contact their bank directly to find out what their limit is.

 Like Interac’s other payment options, Interac Online allows your customers to safely pay for goods and services through your website, directly from their bank account (if they bank online).
 Many studies show consumers are worried about sharing financial details with online merchants—Interac Online helps to alleviate these concerns.

 Interac Online redirects customers to their financial institution’s online banking portal to authorize the payment and then is returned to your website.